Five Major Ways to Improve Executive Succession

 Organizations often turn quickly to successor candidates who have the same background as the outgoing executive.
 The reasoning - “the background, experience and skill set of the departing executive were fine, let’s recruit someone similar”.
 Understandable on one dimension yet lacking certain foresight about future strategic fit.

-The incumbent was likely in the role for several years at least.
+The executive departing was likely in the role for several years.
 Every major role at turnover requires a fresh strategic and operational rethink.
 Roles evolve strategically sometimes without hard notice.
-Many organizations do not refresh and update what they require in the next executive leader, and
+Many organizations do not refresh nor update what is required in the next executive leader.
+They find later, the successor does not really have the skill set required for this dynamic world.
+There is even more to think about.

-The candidate self-assessment goes like this -
+Candidate self-assessment goes like this -

-Do I essentially have this role today or not?
+• Do I essentially have this role today or not?

-Will this new role widen my leadership scope and let me build on my strengths and aspirations?
+• Will this new role widen my leadership scope and let me build on my strengths and aspirations?

-Can I get involved with new things not experienced?
+• Can I get involved with new things not experienced?

-Where could this role lead next?
+• Where could this role lead next?

 We see this often when top functional leaders like CMOs or CFOs seek broader next roles adding line operations or P+L responsibilities.
 We see it also from business and product leaders wanting to be a No. 2 ultimately when a CEO is a few years away from retirement.